saulpw/visidata/www/docs/navigate.md

 ###### Jumping away from sheets

-- Press `^^` to jump to the previous sheet, without quitting the current one.
+- Press `Ctrl+^` to jump to the previous sheet, without quitting the current one.

 - Press `q` to quit the current sheet.